-If your hobby of making jewelry has turned into a healthy obsession, perhaps you're trying to figure out how to start a jewelry business to offset supply costs or earn some fun money.
-You might even hope to one day quit your day job if the business takes off.
+If crafting your own bracelets and necklaces has gone from a hobby to an obsession, it might be time to figure out how to sell handmade jewelry to offset your supply costs or earn some extra money.
+Maybe you even hope to quit your job one day if the business takes off.

-Unfortunately, the handmade jewelry industry is a bit oversaturated with the launch of sites like Etsy that make it easy for anyone to sell their wares online, but these tips will help you get started on the right track to give you the best chance at success.
+Unfortunately, the handmade jewelry industry is a bit oversaturated thanks to sites like Etsy that make it easy for anyone to sell their wares online, but these tips will help you get started on the right track for the best chance at success.

-It's tempting to want to start up a business right after you complete your first jewelry making tutorial.
-The process seemed simple enough, and the payoff of a beautiful piece of jewelry was rewarding.
-Take a second to slow down and hone in on your craft.
-Perfect your jewelry making style so that your jewelry is cohesive, unique to the brand you want to create, and well-made.
-This process takes time.
+It's tempting to want to start up a business right after you complete your first jewelry making tutorial, but a few handmade jewelry pieces does not make you a master.
+Take a second to slow down and hone your craft.
+Perfect your jewelry making style so your pieces are cohesive, unique to the brand you want to create, and well-made.

 2. Set Up the Business

-If you aren't sure whether a jewelry business is for you, sell at a local craft fair first to test the waters.
-It's super easy to make a couple of pieces and throw them online to see what happens.
-Resist this urge and hold back from having any exposure to the internet until you have solidified how your brand is going to look, how your accounting will work, and all the necessary paperwork is filed.
-You want your first impression as a business online to be a good one.
+If you aren't sure whether a jewelry business is for you, sell your handmade jewelry locally at a craft fair to test the waters.
+Hold back from starting your own online store until you have solidified how your brand is going to look, how your accounting will work, and have all the necessary paperwork filed.
+Your first impression as an online business should be a professional one.

-Once you're confident in your jewelry making skills and you know that you want to start a business, make sure to thoroughly plan the business side of it.
-Write a business plan, create a brand storyboard, and sign up for a Tax ID.
+Once you're confident in your jewelry making skills and you know that you want to start a business, thoroughly plan the business side of it.
+Write a business plan, create a brand storyboard, and sign up for a tax ID.
 Pick a fitting name and register for a DBA.
 Consult with other professionals to perfect your business model before you go to market.

 3. Pick Your Selling Venue

 Figure out if you're going to sell online, in person, or both.
 Do you want to open a brick and mortar shop?
-Do you solely want to do craft shows?
+Do you want to only do craft shows?
 Do you want your own website built with a service like Squarespace or Shopify or do you want to sell on a site like Etsy?
-Much of this will be part of your business plan from the previous step, but it's essential to determine where you want to sell and how your inventory will be managed.
+Determine where you want to sell and how your inventory will be managed.

-Even if you only want to sell online, make sure you have more than just a few pieces to sell.
+Even if you only want to sell online, you'll need more than just a few pieces to sell.
 It's common to think that you can just make pieces here and there as the other ones sell.
-However, in order to gain forward momentum, you'll want to start with a healthy inventory size to start.
+However, in order to gain forward momentum, you need to start with a healthy inventory.
 Then make sure you continue adding pieces regularly for the first few months.
 This will help potential customers take your business more seriously.

 5. Master Photography

-To have your jewelry business stand apart from others, you'll want to master photography.
-Clear, well-lit photography is an important skill to perfect even if you plan on selling locally only.
-For instance, if you sell at craft shows exclusively, you'll still want to maintain a social media presence at the minimum so you can connect with previous and potential customers.
+To have your jewelry business stand apart from others, photography is important.
+Well-composed, properly lit photography is an important skill to perfect even if you plan on selling locally.
+You may plan to sell at craft shows exclusively, but you'll still want to maintain some online presence to connect with previous and potential customers.
 Having professional-looking photos for these platforms will help.

 6. Get Social for Free Marketing

-Take some free online courses and do what you can to take your social media presence to the next level.
-It used to be having a fantastic website and blog were the primary way small jewelry businesses marketed themselves.
-Nowadays, you can get away with not having a website and just maintaining a consistent social media presence.
+Take some online courses to learn how to take your social media presence to the next level.
+While a fantastic website and blog were once the primary ways small jewelry businesses marketed themselves, nowadays, you can get away with not having a website and just maintaining an active social media presence.
 Become your own PR person and reach out to bloggers and influencers to see if they're willing to share your jewelry with their followers.

 The two words to remember here are consistency and cohesiveness.
 Keep your feeds consistent with your brand and limit personal posts.
-Also, make sure you post at least a few times a week so you don't lose touch with your target audience.
-Schedule posts in advance and take advantage of free tools if needed.
+Make sure you post at least a few times a week so you don't lose touch with your target audience.
+Schedule posts in advance and take advantage of free tools.